 The Ficus Bonsai Tree is a very common houseplant.
 With over 800 species and 2,000 varieties of ficus, everyone can find the right tree for their bonsai.
 One of my favorite varieties of ficus is a dwarf ficus also known as Ficus benjamina.

 If you are a beginner, ficus benjamina is one of the best choices.
-It is very forgiving, easily adapts to varieties of conditions, has naturally small leaves and strong roots, making bonsai training much easier.
+It is very forgiving, easily adapts to a variety of conditions, and has naturally small leaves and strong roots, making bonsai training much easier.

 Ficus Benjamina is also commonly known as Weeping Fig, Benjamina Fig, Benjamin’s Fig, Dwarf Ficus Tree, Java Fig, or just Ficus Tree.